resonantdoghouse/cat-map/README.md

 gulp sass ( processes scss )

-gulp watch ( runs with browsersync and watches for changes )
+gulp watch ( runs with livereload and watches for changes )